 Board of Directors

 Jessica Jemmott, MA, LPC is the Founder of The Lamp and The Lamp Counseling Center.
 With an initial desire to celebrate her enthusiasm for culture, the arts, and food the vision for The Lamp started at the age of 15 and expanded over the years through growth and various community endeavors.
 Jessica’s passion for food the physical/mental/emotional affects that it has on building communities and bringing people together has been her love language.
 Despite her own adversities, Jessica was engaged in volunteering and increasing food security starting at the age of 7, while assisting at the community food cupboard alongside her grandfather.
 She continued to volunteer by his side through high school.
-With previous front and back of the house restaurant experience, catering, professional and educational background in community arts & cultural awareness, Psychology, Sociology along with being a Virginia Licensed Professional Counselor, she is excited to merge every facet of The Lamp together through the bonding over food, expressive arts, therapies, and transformational ministry.
+With previous front and back of the house restaurant experience, catering, professional and educational background in community arts & cultural awareness, Psychology, Sociology along with being a Virginia Licensed Professional Counselor, she is excited to merge the holistic approach within every facet of The Lamp together through the bonding over food, expressive arts, therapies, and transformational ministry.

 “…I will also make you a light of the Nations, so that My salvation will reach the ends of the earth.”
 Isaiah 49:6